-Use Split's dependency matcher when you want one split to depend on the evaluation of another split.
+Use Split's dependency matcher when you want one feature flag to depend on the evaluation of another flag.

 Split's dependency matcher is located in the condition string to meet your most granular targeting needs.

-As you begin to use the dependency matcher, a few things become clear:
+As you begin to utilize the dependency matcher, you see the following:

-- Circular dependencies: Split prevents you from creating a direct circular dependency by not displaying those splits that would create a circular dependency.
+- Circular dependencies.
+Split prevents you from creating a direct circular dependency by not displaying those feature flags that would create a circular dependency.

-getTreatmentcall for split B must pass all of the customer attributes needed to evaluate split A. Split B's syntax modal displays all of the attributes needed to make the evaluation successful.
+- Attributes.
+If flag B has flag A as a dependency, then the getTreatment call for flag B must pass all the customer attributes needed to evaluate flag A. Flag B's syntax modal displays all the attributes needed to make the evaluation successful.

-- Deleting: You cannot remove a split from an environment or delete a split if additional splits depend on that split for their evaluation.
+- Deleting.
+You cannot remove a feature flag from an environment or delete a flag if additional flags depend on that feature flag for their evaluation.

-- Do parent splits know which child splits are using it in their evaluation?
-Yes, if a split is being used as a dependent, Split's web console informs you in the editor.
-You cannot delete the split, or delete or rename treatments.
+Do parent feature flags know which child flags are using it in their evaluation?
+Yes, if a feature flag is being used as a dependent, Split's user interface informs you in the editor.
+You can’t delete the feature flag, and delete or rename treatments.